aNap73/Sweeper/README.md

 Bug/Feature!

 Currently, the first and last few squares aren't smart enough to count all their adjacent squares as there is no -10,-9 or -8 at i position 0 etc, and the same for position 80 +1, +8 etc...
 However, It's a feature!!!... :P I honestly, could fix it, but it makes the game a bit harder and different than the original and I like that.
-And iff you've read this far... you should easily get a high score now than someone who hasn't!
+And iff you've read this far... you should easily get a higher score now than someone who hasn't read all this!
+Thus JUSTICE!

 Good Luck and Enjoy!